-Notes to the Separate Financial Statements for the Year Ended 31 December 2021 (Continued) (In Ukrainian Hryvnias and in thousands)
+Notes to the Consolidated Financial Statements for the Year Ended 31 December 2021 (Continued) (In Ukrainian Hryvnias and in thousands)

-22. Capital management (continued)
+21. Capital management (continued)

-The capital structure of the Bank consists of instruments and equity, comprising share capital, reserves, and other additional capital as disclosed in the separate statement of changes in equity.
+The capital structure of the Group consists of instruments and equity, comprising share capital, reserves, and other additional capital as disclosed in the consolidated statement of changes in equity.

-The table below demonstrates the regulatory capital based on the Bank's reports prepared under regulatory requirements of the NBU:
+Since the requirements of the National Bank of Ukraine for calculation of regulatory capital and normative values of capital adequacy ratios are established for banks, but are not set separately for the Group, the table below demonstrates the regulatory capital based on the Bank's reports prepared under regulatory requirements of the NBU: